-High handicappers do not strike the ball dead center consistently so forgiveness is essential.
-The weighting, design features, head size, materials and a number of other factors will determine the forgiveness of the fairway wood.
+High handicappers do not strike the ball dead center consistently, so forgiveness is essential.
+The weighting, design features, head size, materials, and other factors will determine the forgiveness of the fairway wood.

-With some clubs, an increase in forgiveness means a sacrifice in distance or other important elements.
+With some clubs, an increase in forgiveness means sacrificing distance or other important elements.
 You need to balance this out when making your selection.

 A forgiving fairway wood will have a large sweet spot and will allow your off-center strikes to still travel a good distance and relatively straight.

-Launch is another issue that many beginners have difficulty.
+Launch is another issue that many beginners struggle with.
 Fairway woods designed for high handicappers have a low and back center of gravity (COG).
-This is simply the weight poisoning in the head of the club.
-Low and back promotes an easier launch.
-If the launch is one of your difficulties, consider one optimized for an easy launch.
+This is simply the weight positioning at the head of the club.
+Low and back promote an easier launch.
+If the launch is one of your difficulties, consider one optimized for an easier launch.

-The correct loft is also a consideration and you often have a choice of lofts.
-Remember that a higher loft will reduce the distance so give some thought to your needs and your swing speed.
+The correct loft is also a consideration, and you often have a choice of lofts.
+Remember that a higher loft will reduce the distance, so consider your needs and your swing speed.

-All the forgiveness and ease of launch is worthless if you do not achieve a good distance with your fairway wood.
+The forgiveness and ease of launch are worthless if you do not achieve a good distance with your fairway wood.
 Their purpose is to get you close to the green on long shots.

 Fortunately, modern materials, designs, and technologies have made today’s clubs exceptionally adept at distance.